 Learning the presentation was fairly easy – there was an adequate amount of time devoted to it in the initial training, and by the time I had done my first few presentations with people that I knew, I pretty much had it down pat.

 Some of the best reps in the office that I worked out of would make sales on about 80% of their appointments.
 Others would make sales 20-30% of the time.
 And of course there were some people who didn’t sell anything at all.
-Usually the reason for that is because they gave up after just a few days – in my opinion before they really gave it a fair shot.
+While this has led to some saying Vector Marketing is a scam, usually the reason for that is because they gave up after just a few days – in my opinion before they really gave it a fair shot.